Functional time series prediction under partial observation of the future curve

 \section{Conclusion}

-This article proposes a new functional prediction methodology that provides an update on the prediction given that the curve to be predicted is partially observed.
-It is based on the idea that the updated prediction should be a projection onto the $\sigma$-algebra expanded by the past observed curves and the partial observation.
-The prediction algorithm is a stage-wise procedure, and can be applied to smooth and non-smooth functions.
-In non-smooth case, the functional techniques can be applied for removing the seasonal trend, and then ARMA model can be applied to predict the pre-smoothing residuals more effectively.
+The contribution of this paper is a new functional prediction methodology that provides an update on the prediction given that the curve to be predicted is partially observed.
+The PFP method is motivated by the idea that the updated prediction should be a projection onto the $\sigma$-algebra expanded by the past observed trajectories and the partial observation.
+The prediction algorithm is a step-wise procedure, and can be applied to both smooth and non-smooth functions.
+In non-smooth case, the functional techniques can be applied for removing the seasonal trend, and univariate time series models can be applied to predict the smoothing residuals more effectively.